 Weaved within the fabric of western society are widespread dreams of greatness and a collective yearning for the good life.
 If we only had status, wealth and relationships like our culture’s most celebrated figures, we tell ourselves, then we’d finally be confident and forever fulfilled.
 But is this really true or are we unknowingly overlooking a more important dynamic that’s found underneath these surface level desires?
 When examining the lives of iconic movie stars, acclaimed musicians and decorated athletes, it becomes clear to see how many of society’s most notarized celebrities are similarly burdened by a negative self-image and forced to overcome the detrimental effects of low self-esteem.

 Although we mistakenly assume that our happiness is primarily related to our external circumstances and achievements, the stories of superstars such as Emma Watson, John Mayer and Gwyneth Paltrow, who’ve suffered from low self-esteem, anxiety and depression respectively, paint a different picture.
-While nothing should be taken away from these truly accomplished individuals, or the countless others who’ve fought their own internal battles, the truth is that our levels of life-satisfaction are dependent on something much more substantial then material possessions, beautiful spouses and social status.
+While nothing should be taken away from these truly accomplished individuals, or the countless others who’ve fought their own internal battles, some people have found enjoying services similar to Bud Express Now has helped countless others better fight their own internal battle.
+It might be worth researching further for some, the truth is that our levels of life-satisfaction are dependent on something much more substantial then material possessions, beautiful spouses and social status.
 Unquestionably, it is in fact the core beliefs we hold about ourselves, found deep within our psyche, that most determine our levels of happiness and fulfillment.

 Levels of Cognitions & Core Beliefs: